We prepare young people with skills for life. But this also needs to happen in a safe environment.

 The Group Scout Leader, Barry Stride, is responsible for ensuring that volunteers within the group are properly trained for their role and the correct enquiries have been made and that accidents are investigated.

-Risk Assessing is one way in which we manage our premises and keep our Scouts safe.
+Risk Assessing is one way in which we run safe activities and keep our HQ in good order.
 Leaders are trained to complete these assessments as part of their scout training and they complete risk assessments for any activity undertaken.

 As well as these, there are also risk assessments written for use of the HQ.
 These are updated each year and it is the responsibility of the Group Executive committee for their completion and implementation.
 Paper copies can be found in the kitchen in the HQ Safety Folder and online versions can be found below.

 The video below details the risk assessment process: